 Yes, some blood pressure medications can affect triglyceride and cholesterol levels.

 Hydrochlorothiazide (Microzide) is commonly prescribed for high blood pressure.
 It's from a class of medications called diuretics, more commonly known as water pills.
 High doses — 50 milligrams or more — of some diuretics, including hydrochlorothiazide, can temporarily increase low-density lipoprotein (LDL) cholesterol — the "bad" cholesterol — and triglycerides.

 The mild effects these drugs have on cholesterol and triglycerides don't outweigh the benefits that occur from lowering blood pressure.
 Smaller doses usually don't cause a rise in cholesterol and triglycerides.

 Older beta blockers, such as propranolol (Inderal, Innopran XL), atenolol (Tenormin) and metoprolol (Kapspargo Sprinkle, Lopressor, Toprol-XL), can slightly increase triglycerides and decrease high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
 This side effect may be more likely in people who smoke.

-If you're worried about increasing triglyceride levels, talk to your doctor about making changes to your diet and exercise routine.
-Don't stop taking any prescribed medications without first talking to your doctor.
+If you're worried about increasing triglyceride levels, talk to a health care provider about eating healthier and exercising.
+Don't stop taking any prescribed medications without first talking to a provider.